Looking for information about other Dental Topics?

 ▲ Section references – Russell, Meighani

 How common is having a mesiodens?
-Are they rare?
+How rare are they?

 While not incredibly common, the term rare doesn’t exactly apply either.
 Dental studies report the following statistics about their frequency of occurrence.